China warns of 'grim' trade outlook after surprise exports fall

 The June export figures followed a government crackdown on the use of fake invoicing that had exaggerated exports earlier this year, and may now reflect the true trade picture, customs officials said.

-However the external environment remains weak and rising labour costs and a stronger yuan currency were discouraging exporters, customs said.
+However the external environment remains weak and rising labor costs and a stronger yuan currency were discouraging exporters, customs said.

 "China faces relatively stern challenges in trade currently," customs spokesman Zheng Yuesheng told a news briefing.
 "Exports in the third quarter look grim."